Electrical and Computer Engineering, Doctor of Philosophy

 - Upload unofficial copies of all transcripts to the online application system.
 Applicants provide official transcripts if accepted by the academic program

 - 3 letters of Recommendation (the department accepts electronic recommendations — in the recommendation section of the online application, enter the information for three recommenders.
 Each recommender will receive an email with instructions on how to complete the recommendation).
-The department does also accept hard copy letters of recommendation.
-The letters may be mailed to: Office of Graduate Studies, 210 Jesse Hall, Columbia, MO 65211.

 Note: When registering for GRE, or TOEFL exams, be sure to designate your program of interest at the University of Missouri-Columbia.
 MU’s Institutional Code is 6875 (no departmental code is necessary).